argosopentech/argos-ai-adventure/README.md

 - [Coding Livestream](https://odysee.com/@argosopentech:7/Argos-AI-Adventure-Coding-Livestream:c)

-Contributions welcome! (from humans or AIs or any combination of the two)
+Contributions welcome! (from Humans, AIs, or any combination of the two)